About Salemi

 Piazza Dittatura

-Named in memory of the First Capital of Italy, proclaimed by Garibaldi on May 14, 1860 in the name of Vittorio Emanuele II.
+Welcome to Piazza Dittatura, a square steeped in historical significance, named in commemoration of Salemi’s brief but impactful role as the First Capital of Italy.
+This prestigious title was declared by Giuseppe Garibaldi on May 14, 1860, in the name of Vittorio Emanuele II.

 La Matrice Salemi